 Moisturize!
 Moisturize!
 Healthy skin tans faster, darker, and retains a tan longer.
 Drink plenty of water and make sure to keep your skin moisturized with a high quality lotion especially formulated-for-tanning.
 Your skin is constantly renewing itself.
 The dryer your skin is, the faster it wants to shed its top layers and bring new skin to the surface.
-You loose the top layers, you loose your tan.
+You lose the top layers, you lose your tan.
 Dry layers on the surface of your skin will block the UV rays from getting to the other layers to tan them.
 Even with moisturizing you will still need to maintain a tanning schedule of every 4 to 5 days, or at least once a week, to keep your tan, because your skin is reproducing new cells all the time.

 I’m really in a hurry… can I tan more than once on the same day?

 Only if you do a “Double Dip”.
 To get an “instant” tan or an “extra boost” to your tan you should consider using our sunless Spray Booth immediately after tanning in a bed or booth.
 In just seconds you can have the natural-looking Cocoa Bronz color you desire.
 There is no such limitation for spray booth tans and spray booth tanning is allowed on the same day as a traditional tanning session.